 Grant Writing Workshops

 All Grant Writers are strongly encouraged to attend a grant writing workshop.
+No RSVP required, just come to the one that suits your schedule.

 The UNH Parents Association will be considering the following in evaluating submitted proposals:

-- Overall quality and merit of proposal, how it affects students, UNH and the university community
+- Overall quality and merit of proposal, how it affects students, UNH and the university community.

 - The number of students and other campus community members that will be directly and indirectly impacted by your proposal.